 Who We are

-The School of Workforce Development is comprised of approximately 91 full-time, 189 part-time faculty and 78 staff.
-We are committed to the delivery of innovative and responsive workforce learning programs and services.
+The School of Workforce Development is comprised of approximately 94 full-time, over 150 adjunct faculty and 75 staff.
+We are committed to the delivery of innovative and responsive workforce learning programs and services that lead to employment and to a four-year university degree.
 We strive to ensure that students/customers are prepared for current and future employment and lifelong learning.

 Who We serve

 Approximately 46% of GRCC students are enrolled in credit based occupational programs.
-Additionally, we serve significant segments of the workforce through job training programs, apprenticeship programs, customized training opportunities and community partnership programs.
+Twenty-one percent of our 625 School of Workforce Development graduates from 2012-13 were enrolled this past year in four-year colleges and universities.
+Additionally, the School of Workforce Development serves significant segments of the workforce, i.e., over 10,000 students through job training programs, apprenticeship programs, customized training opportunities and community partnership programs.

 What We do